CodeOfDark/CTF-Writeups/RTN/2021/Reverse Engineering/lambdastic/README.md

 ==========

 This challenge is pretty awful because of the monads.
-Let's use monad to get the source out.
+Let's use `Dnspy` to get the source out.

 ![Lambda](lambda.png)